Created: 11/10/2014 6:53 PM WNYT.com

 By: LAURAN NEERGAARD

-Based on that study, the U.S. Preventive Services Task Forces recently recommended the yearly test for people ages 55 to 80 who smoked a pack of cigarettes a day for 30 years, or the equivalent, such as two packs a day for 15 years.
-Under the Affordable Care Act, private insurers must start covering the scans with no co-pays.
+Last December, the U.S. Preventive Services Task Force recommended the test for certain people ages 55 to 80 who smoked a pack of cigarettes a day for 30 years, or the equivalent.
+Under the Affordable Care Act, that meant private insurers had to begin covering the screening.

-Medicare's advisers have questioned if the test really will benefit seniors.
-Only a quarter of participants in that original study were 65 or older, and no one over 76 got screened.
+But the health care law doesn't require Medicare to pay for the scans, which can cost $100 to $400.
+CMS had to decide the issue separately, and its advisers questioned if the test really would benefit seniors.
+Only a quarter of participants in that lung screening study were 65 or older, and no one over 76 was screened.

 (Copyright 2014 by The Associated Press.
 All Rights Reserved.)